I'm So Young

 While still in high school, Tyus wrote the songs "I'm So Young" and "Every Day of the Week" and gave them to a local African-American vocal group called the D'Italians.
 Once a recording contract with Checker Records was secured, the group changed its name to the Students, and it was under this name that Tyus's two doo-wop songs were recorded.
 On May 29, 1961, the Students original of "I'm So Young" on Argo Records, reached No. 26 on the US Billboard R&B chart.

 The Beach Boys version

-The Beach Boys recorded the song for their 1965 album The Beach Boys Today!.
+The Beach Boys recorded the song for their album The Beach Boys Today!, released in 1965.
 Its backing track was recorded on January 18, 1965 with vocal overdubs following one day later.
 An earlier version, recorded on September 9, 1964, was released as a bonus track in a 1990 CD reissue of the album.

 Personnel

 Sourced from Musician's Union AFM contract sheets and surviving session audio, documented by Craig Slowinski.